coolnikitav/NikitaNotebook/README.md

  of the books do not have a review.
 I hope this is a good starting point for people getting into reading.
 You can check out the best books I have read.
 Save yourself some time searching and going through the junk!

-[engineering-feed](https://github.com/coolnikitav/nikitas-notebook/blob/main/engineering-feed.md) is for engineering projects I work on.
-I am an electrical engineer, who is currently specializing in ASIC/FPGA and embedded software disciplines.

 [trading-feed](https://github.com/coolnikitav/nikitas-notebook/blob/main/trading-feed.md) is for my trades, strategies, and results.

 [investing-feed](https://github.com/coolnikitav/nikitas-notebook/blob/main/investing-feed.md) is for my investments and company valuations.
 I have paused posting to this feed for now